 Marriage is hard.
 Movies and television have romanticized the ideas of love and marriage and elevated expectations.
 The standards are set far above reality – not everyone has a fairytale love free of worry, doubt, and conflict.
 However, while your marriage may not be perfect, it is important for a relationship to continue to undergo change and growth over time.
-The following five strategies, if practiced regularly, can be effective in transforming the way you communicate with your spouse.
+The following five strategies, if practiced regularly, can be effective in transforming the way you interact and enjoy better communication with spouse.

 Listen with intention

 “I heard you.”
 This sentence is no stranger to communication between spouses, but does hearing actually mean the same as listening?
 Hearing is the process in which sound waves strike the eardrum and cause vibrations that are transmitted to the brain.
 It is the physical, biological part of communication.
 However, listening means taking in and processing the information being communicated.
 Being a good listener means paying attention to more than just words.
 You must identify the meaning behind the tone, pitch, and volume of the words; you see the facial expression, sounds, and other nonverbal cues being emitted to have better communication with spouse.

 Being a good listener means investing time and energy into receiving what your spouse is trying to communicate to you.
 Listening is a challenge; try talking less, getting rid of distractions, looking for key ideas, and avoiding premature judgement.

 Being assertive when communicating is often confused with being aggressive.
 Aggressiveness violates the rights of someone else while assertiveness is a respectful and concise communication of your rights.
 The language of assertiveness is geared toward taking responsibility for your emotions and increasing the ability to clearly discuss the reasons behind those emotions.